sindresorhus/spdx-license-list/readme.md

 Type: `object`

-The licenses are indexed by their identifier and contains a `name` property with the full name of the license, `osiApproved` boolean for whether the license is [OSI Approved](http://opensource.org/licenses).
+The licenses are indexed by their identifier and contains a `name` property with the full name of the license, `url` with the URL to the license, and `osiApproved` boolean for whether the license is [OSI Approved](http://opensource.org/licenses).

 ## License